TylerWon/restaurant-ratings/README.md

 ## Features (?)

 ## Setup
-1. Clone this repository to your computer and use
-'''python
-$ pip install -r requirements.txt
-'''
-to install the packages that are required to run the application.
+1. Clone this repository to your computer and use `$ pip install -r requirements.txt` to install the packages that are required to run the application.

 2. Obtain an API key from the [Yelp Fusion API website](https://www.yelp.com/fusion) and paste it into 'hidden.py' as a string.